Effie-Li/SocialEnterprise/README.md

 README

-This file contains descriptions for the R code of this project.
+This file contains descriptions for the R code of the project "Identifying Social Enterprise via the Lens of the Social Network".

 [crunchbase.r]
 Extracts investment activities via Crunchbase API and R library rcrunchbase.
 Need to register for Crunchbase API key first.